umgc-cmsc-495-group-1/image-sharing-app/CONTRIBUTING.md

 `git log` will show you all of the commits, merge, and pull requests to the branch, and who made them.
 There is also a SHA hashed string that you can look up through the repository to locate the exact item.

 If you need to update your local branch after the master has had updates then run the following items.
-Just ensure that you are in your local branch before doing so - `git checkout YOUR_FULL_NAME`
+Just ensure that you are in your local branch before doing so - `git checkout TEAM`

 `git fetch origin master`